 Together, formal regulators, legal advisors, and our sponsor bank’s internal BSA/AML team worked to create a compliant flow of transaction data.
 To achieve that flow of transaction data, each party involved must have transparency.
 Each financial institution, entity, or system involved in the payment process must be aware of the source of the funds.
 Additionally, they each must have an established and compliant cannabis AML/BSA policy.
 And, finally, the sponsor bank must verify that the merchant’s depository bank is also aware of the nature of the business and also runs a compliant AML/BSA program.

 Every step and process has been audited and approved.
 This high level of transactional transparency enabled us to provide the first fully compliant cannabis merchant accounts.
 And it allows us to process debit card payments while meeting or exceeding federal guidelines.

 Getting approved for a cannabis PIN Debit Merchant Account is easy.

 Doing anything in the cannabis industry requires diligence.
 And creating a transparent and compliant cannabis payment solution is no different.
 Luckily, when you work with B.I.G., you’ll be working with one of the most experienced and knowledgeable teams in the industry.
 We've been providing financial and payment services to the industry since 2008.

 We put all that experience to work for you to make the whole process as easy as possible.

 The most important thing all cannabis merchants must have to get approved is a compliant business bank account.
-The merchant’s depository bank is the final step in transparent payment transactions.
+The merchant’s depository bank is the final step in transparent financial chain of custody.
 The sponsor bank cannot send money to any bank without verifying that bank is aware of the source.

 Don't worry, if you have yet to get a compliant cannabis bank account, we can help.
 One of the goals of creating a transparent cannabis payment solution was building relationships with cannabis friendly banks.